Healing Journey of a Wellness Coach

 Northern California Girl

-I grew up in a small lake town in the mountains of Northern California.
-Lakehead had and still does have a population of around 500.
+I grew up in a small lake town in the mountains of Northern California near Mt.
+Shasta.
+Lakehead still has a population of around 500.
 My family had a gorgeous 5-acre property with an eclectic woodsy home with 20+ foot vaulted ceilings and walls of windows overlooking breathtaking views of expansive wilderness.
 We were surrounded by nature.

 Clients often ask if I had a good or bad childhood.
 I see my childhood as a beautiful experience, but I didn’t always feel that way.
 Like many people, my childhood was challenging.
 I grew up with functional alcoholics, stress, and pressure to get a full-ride golf scholarship to college.
 From age 8 to 18, I played well over 300 junior golf tournaments throughout California and around the nation.
 It felt like I had a full-time job.
 By the time I left for college, I had 99 trophies and over $50k in golf scholarships from top schools, including Boston College, Gonzaga University, Xavier University, and Hofstra University.